Seasawher/docker-lean4/README.md

 ### Pull

 Run the command to pull this image.
+Currently, only the `lean4:nightly` version is supported.

 ```bash
 docker pull ghcr.io/seasawher/lean:main